baconsocrispy/Tech-Academy--Data-Science-Projects/README.txt

 the RMSE the closer the observations are to predicted values.
 1. Square the residuals,
 2. find the average of the residuals.
 3. Get the square root of that total.

+ANOVA: Analysis of variance.
+Comparing a subject group under different circumstances to test if given circumstances had an effect on the group.

+One-Way ANOVA: Determines if there is statistical significance between the means of two or more independent groups.

+F Statistic: Higher numbers mean correlation is more likely

+MAE / Mean Absolute Error: average disparity between a mean and its variation.

+Standard Error: a measure of spread in statistics.
+The higher the number, the more spread out the data is. used when working with sample data.
+Tells you how far sampe mean or median deviates from actual population.
+Estimate of the standard deviation of the population.

+T Test: a test of whether or not your sample average is statistically consistent with a hypothesized  population average.

+T Statistic: the ratio of the departure of the estimated value of a parameter from its hypothesized value compared to its standard error.
+The purpose of the t-statistic is to determine whether to accept or reject a null hypothesis.

 SYMBOLS

 Mean - X-Bar, an x with a bar over it.
 Any variable with a bar